The UK’s toughest 10km run.

 Can we fundraise jointly as a team?

-Yes – it can make your fundraising target easier to meet if you fundraise together.
-You will even have a team fundraising page which is created automatically when you register as a team of five.
-Just remember that the sponsorship requirement is £200 per person, so if five of you fundraise together, you need to raise £1,000.
+Yes – it can make your fundraising easier if you fundraise together.
+You will even have a team fundraising page which is created automatically when you register as a team.

 I’ve collected in my sponsorship money and have some cash and cheques.
 How can I pay everything in?